Senior Living in Roseville, Minnesota

 Independent Senior Living

-Independent senior living, also referred to as active adult or retirement community living, is categorized as age 55+ or 62+ mature adult living where the desired demographic, culture, lifestyle, cost-economy, and “aging in place” priorities can be explored.
-Services in independent living (IL) communities are designed to offer numerous resident conveniences while optimizing lifestyle and well-being.
+Independent senior living, also referred to as active adult or retirement community living, is categorized as age 55+ or 62+ older adult living where the desired demographic, culture, lifestyle, cost-economy, and “aging in place” priorities can be explored.
+Services in independent living communities are designed to offer numerous resident conveniences while optimizing lifestyle and well-being.
 Residents live in their own private dwelling spaces and have access to common areas where they can gather with other members of the community.
 Common areas for socialization and recreation are often found within these communities but amenities and hospitality services vary greatly.
 So do well-being initiatives as they relate to achieving successful Aging in Place.

 Assisted living facilities vary widely in the levels of care available, and state licensing often determines the tiers of medical care that can be provided in these settings.
 Residents’ care plans are created, overseen, and regularly reviewed by RNs and licensed practical nurses (LPNs).
 Some level of security, personal care, and nursing staff is available around the clock, but the purpose of assisted living is to provide supervision and support with personal care and ADLs, not 24/7 skilled care.
 If a resident’s care needs exceed what the Assisted Living Facility can provide, they must either hire a home health agency to come in and provide additional services in their apartment or consider moving to the next level of residential care: a skilled nursing facility or nursing home.

-Skilled nursing facility, nursing home, and convalescent home are all terms used to describe a residential facility that provides 24-hour medical care on-site.
+• Skilled Nursing: Skilled nursing facility, nursing home, and convalescent home are all terms used to describe a residential facility that provides 24-hour medical care on-site.
 Skilled nursing care is a high level of medical care that must be provided by licensed health professionals, such as registered nurses (RNs) and physical, speech, and occupational therapists.
-These services can be necessary over the short term for rehabilitation from an illness or injury or they may be required over the long term for patients who need a high level of care on a frequent or constant basis due to a chronic medical condition.
+These services can be necessary over the short term for rehabilitation from an illness or injury or they may be required over the long term for patients who need a high level of care on a frequent or constant basis due to a chronic medical condition.As RosePointe Senior Living is all about independent living, we do not provide skilled nursing care.

 References: